microsoft/playwright/docs/api.md

 - `options` <[Object]>
   - `ignoreHTTPSErrors` <[boolean]> Whether to ignore HTTPS errors during navigation.
 Defaults to `false`.
   - `bypassCSP` <[boolean]> Toggles bypassing page's Content-Security-Policy.
-  - `viewport` <[Object]> Sets a consistent viewport for each page.
+  - `viewport` <?[Object]> Sets a consistent viewport for each page.
 Defaults to an 1280x720 viewport. `null` disables the default viewport.
     - `width` <[number]> page width in pixels.
     - `height` <[number]> page height in pixels.
   - `userAgent` <[string]> Specific user agent to use in this context.